 The canister filters listed here are great choices for your average fish tank but for larger aquariums, you may need to invest in something a bit more powerful.
 Like the FX6 Fluval Canister filter.
 It’s able to filter up to 563 gallons of water per hour!
 Perfect for aquariums up to 400 gallons.
 Here you can find the Fluval FX6 Aquarium Filter!

 The best canister filter media we highly recommend is purigen, along with mechanical filtration and biological filtration of course.
 It does an excellent job at keeping your nitrate levels at 0ppm or close to it.
 It also keeps your water crystal clear and lasts several months!

 How Do You Prime a Canister Filter?

 The best way to prime a canister filter is by filling it with water before plugging it in.
 This way prevents the motor from overheating.

 As we have already mentioned, there are many different types of aquarium filters out there, so one might ask why they should choose canister filters over others.
 This is a legitimate question and the best part about it is that canister filters are not always the best choice.
 However, there are many situations in which these filters are more than useful.

 Canister filters reign supreme in mechanical and chemical filtration.
 Regardless of the lack in biological filtration, canister filters are great for saltwater, freshwater tanks, for reef tanks, and turtle tanks.
-The compatibility of canister filters is what make canister filters highly popular by many people.
+The compatibility of canister filters is what makes canister filters highly popular with many people.